nikhilatfiveguys/QAFAXTestAutomation/README.md

 ## Configuration

-Device profiles live under `config/profiles/` and verification policies under `config/verify_policy.*.json`.
+Device profiles live under `config/profiles/`, verification policies under `config/verify_policy.*.json`, and FoIP samples in `config/foip.sample.json`.
 Each run records the SHA-256 hash of the loaded profile and policy so operators can reproduce results.
 Policies now include preprocessing preferences and optional metric gates that can be tightened per site.

 ## Self-Test